-Matthew has said
+Mathew has said

 “I am humbled that people think me worthy of such recognition.
 I feel privileged to be a teacher and to have worked alongside thousands of exceptional young people and skilled professionals over the last 20 years and serve this wonderful community.
 I am grateful to employers who have recognised the importance of my choral work and have provided me with the flexibility that has been so important.
 I would also like to thank my family, particularly Eleanor - a driving force behind the choir, who have made so many sacrifices to make this work possible.
 Finally this award reflects on the entire team at Barnsley Youth Choir that I am privileged to work alongside, most notably Ann Wroe and Yvonne Worsley.
 This exceptional team work selflessly and tirelessly, and make such a difference to the lives of children and young people in this community.
 I am very grateful to be recognised and delighted that the work of Barnsley Youth Choir has been acknowledged.”